Ag Competitors, Syngenta & Monsanto, Outstrip DuPont By A Country Mile!

 Stocks of Intensely Focussed DuPont Rivals Surge

-Folks, if you own DuPont tonight, your stock, DD, closed down 33 cents to 47.50 trading about where it has been for the past 13 years.
+Folks, if you own DuPont this morning, your stock, DD, closed yesterday down 33 cents to 47.50 trading about where it has been for the past 13 years.
 If you wisely own shares in DuPont's superior-managed rivals, you are a happy camper.

 Shares of Syngenta (SYT) closed @ 85.51 only 13 cents below its all-time record peak price of 85.64.
 Syngenta is the world's largest producer and seller of agricultural chemicals.